lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

     can be |download_FlexibleH2O|
     and saved in the *pureH2O/* folder.
     This template contains the necessary structural
-    information of a water molecule, such as the number of atoms, the id of the atoms that are connected by bonds, by angles, etc.
+    information of a water molecule, such as the number of atoms, or the IDs of the atoms that are connected by bonds, angles, etc.

 .. |download_FlexibleH2O| raw:: html